Ben Elton: Films

-Ben Elton appeared in amateur dramatic productions as a youth, notably as The Artful Dodger in the musical Oliver!
+Elton appeared in amateur dramatic productions as a youth, notably as The Artful Dodger in the musical Oliver!

 While in bit parts in his own TV series, he began professional film acting as CD in Stark, the Australian/BBC TV series adaptation of his novel, in 1993.
 This was directed by Nadia Tass and filmed in Australia.

 Elton played Verges in Kenneth Branagh's film adaptation of William Shakespeare's Much Ado About Nothing, also in 1993.

-Behind the camera
+Writing and directing

 Elton wrote and directed the film adaptation of his novel Inconceivable, under the title Maybe Baby (2000) starring Hugh Laurie and Joely Richardson.
 It was a moderate UK success and distributed globally.
 The film was also nominated for a prize at Germany's Emden Film Festival.

-In 2015, Elton wrote a Wiggles song for the Wiggle Town DVD and CD: The Wonder of Wiggle Town.
+In 2015, Elton wrote a song for The Wiggles for the Wiggle Town DVD and CD: The Wonder of Wiggle Town.

-In September 2016, filming began in Western Australia on Three Summers, a romantic comedy film written and directed by Elton, which was released in 2017.
+Three Summers, a romantic comedy film written and directed by Elton, and filmed in Western Australia, was released in 2017.

 Elton wrote All is True, released 2018, a speculative story of William Shakespeare's years in Stratford-upon-Avon after his retirement from the theatre and move from London.
-Along with the filmcraft and acting, returning collaboration with Kenneth Branagh, All is True shows Elton giving a more serious and biographical perspective to some of the same characters who appear in Upstart Crow.
+Along with the filmcraft and acting, returning to collaboration with Kenneth Branagh, All is True shows Elton giving a more serious and biographical perspective to some of the same characters who appear in Upstart Crow.

 Musicals

 Elton collaborated with Andrew Lloyd Webber on The Beautiful Game in 2000, writing the book and lyrics (Lloyd Webber wrote the music).
 The Beautiful Game won the London Critics Circle Award for best new musical.

 He went on to write compilation shows featuring popular songs from the catalogues of pop/rock artists.
 The first was the musical We Will Rock You with music by Queen.
 Despite unfavourable early reaction, this was successful in the West End and won the 2003 Theatregoers' Choice Award for Best New Musical.
 It has since opened in the US, Australia, Russia, Spain, South Africa, Japan, Germany, Switzerland, Sweden, Canada, and The Netherlands.
 Elton also directed the 10th Anniversary Arena tour, in 2013.
 The musical ran for 12 years in London.
+The character of Pop was originally played by Elton's The Young Ones, co-star, Nigel Planer.

 His second compilation musical was Tonight's the Night, based on the songs of Rod Stewart, which opened in London's West End in November 2003.

-Elton worked with Andrew Lloyd Webber on the musical Love Never Dies, which opened in London's West End in 2010.
+Elton worked with Lloyd Webber on the musical Love Never Dies, which opened in London's West End in 2010.
 It was the sequel to Lloyd Webber's The Phantom of the Opera (1986).

-It has been announced that Ben Elton will direct a new 20th anniversary tour of We Will Rock You, opening in February 2022 and visiting over 25 cities in the United Kingdom.